peterstieg/100-days-of-code/log.md

 **Today's Progress**:

 A, **FreeCodeCamp**: Solved all JSON API and AJAX challenges.
-B, **Artificial Intelligence**: Did another module of Graeme Malcolm's course on AI.
+B, **Artificial Intelligence**: Did the module on Regression Models of Graeme Malcolm's course on Microsoft Azure's Machine Learning.

 **Thoughts:** Progressing!